honeycombio/gha-buildevents/README.md

     # Required: the Honeycomb dataset to send traces to.
     dataset: gha-buildevents_integration

-    # Optional: status, this will be used in the post section and sent
+    # Required on the final job: status, this will be used in the post section and sent
     # as status of the trace.
-Set on the final job of a workflow to signal for the trace to # end
+Set on the final job of a workflow to signal for the trace # to end
-    # job-status has been deprecated
+    # Note: in V1 this was called job-status which has been deprecated
     status: ${{ job.status }}

     # Optional: this should only be used in combination with matrix builds.
 Set